English Master of Arts Program

 Certification of a language proficiency can be communicated to the University of Minnesota using one of two forms.

-- A form signed by the Department of Languages and Literatures means the certification will appear on the student's UMD transcripts, which may be helpful if these transcripts will be used later to establish proficiency in a PhD program or other academic/professional endeavor.
+- A form signed by the Department of World Languages and Cultures means the certification will appear on the student's UMD transcripts, which may be helpful if these transcripts will be used later to establish proficiency in a PhD program or other academic/professional endeavor.

 - A form signed by the English MA Program will satisfy the requirement without the certification appearing on the transcripts.